blueblur0730/modified-plugins/source/cheer!/README.md

 // Enables the jeer
 jeer_enable 1

-// Sound file directory
+// Sound file directory under the directory 'sound/...' jeer_sound_dir nepu/jeer
-jeer_sound_dir sound/nepu/jeer

 // The maximum number of jeers per round.
 This cvar is ignored if 'cheer_way_to_play' is set to 2 or 'cheer_competitive_mode_enable' is on
 jeer_limit 10